Cabriolet (carriage)

 A cabriolet (alternatively cabriole) is a light horse-drawn vehicle, with two wheels and a single horse.
 The carriage has a folding hood that can cover its two occupants, one of whom is the driver.
 It has a large rigid apron, upward-curving shafts, and usually a rear platform between the C springs for a groom.
 The design was developed in France in the eighteenth century and quickly replaced the heavier hackney carriage as the vehicle for hire of choice in Paris and London.

 Etymology

-The word cabriolet is derived from the French version of the Italian capriolo meaning a young goat, due to the swaying motion of the vehicle at speed suggestive of the skipping and capering of a kid.
+The word cabriolet is derived from the French version of the Italian capriolo, meaning a young goat, due to the swaying motion of the vehicle at speed suggestive of the skipping and capering of a kid.

-The cab of taxi-cab or "hansom cab" is a shortening of cabriolet.

-One who drives a horse-drawn cab for hire is a cabdriver.
+The word cab is a shortening of cabriolet and occurs in compounds such as taxicab and hansom cab.
+A person who drives a cab is a cabdriver.